Mitraaaaa/Store/README.md

 <img src="guide%20pic/sort-expire-ascend.png" width="500" higth="500" >
 <img src="guide%20pic/sort-expire-descend.png" width="500" higth="500" >

-* Other sorts are not shown here(you can try it in the app)
+* Other sorts are not shown here(you can try it in the app).

 ### Add to group :

-* You can *choose* a product in tha main list and add it to the group you desire.
+* You can *choose* a product in tha Main List and add it to the group you desire.
 <img src="guide%20pic/add-to-group-list.png" width="500" higth="500" >

-* You can created a group and add your product to it if the group you want is not in the list (the new group will be in the group list for adding from now on).
+* You can created a group and add your product to it if the group you want is not already in the list.
+(The new group will be in the group list for adding from now on).
 <img src="guide%20pic/creat-new-group.png" width="500" higth="500" >

-## Groups (tab2) :
+## Groups (Tab2) :

-* You can see all the products that you add from main list ,plus the groups that you created.
+* You can see all the products that you have added from Main List ,plus the groups that you created.
-* Searching and Sorting is also possible here the same as it was in the main lis(tab1).
+* Searching and Sorting is also possible here the same as it was in the Main List (tab1).
 * Details of each product can be shown here too as well as each group's content.

 <img src="guide%20pic/details-of-each-pro-groups.png" width="500" higth="500" >

 ### Change group's name
-* you can change group's name if you desire :
+* You can change group's name if you desire :
 <img src="guide%20pic/change-group-name.png" width="500" higth="500" >

 ### Deletion :